 Hot cooked white rice or cooked ramen noodles

 In a large soup pot, heat the olive oil.
 Add the jalapeno pepper and ginger and cook just until softened and fragrant.
 Pour in the chicken broth, coconut milk, and salt.
 Add the shredded cooked chicken.
 Let the soup simmer for a few minutes to heat through.
 Just before serving, add the lime juice and cilantro.
+Season to taste (may need more salt depending on your broth).
 To serve, put a few scoops of rice in a soup bowl, then ladle the chicken soup over the rice.
 Serve with additional lime wedges and cilantro, if desired.